Margarete Oppenheim: Paintings and works on paper

-From the German-speaking world, Margarete Oppenheim acquired a painting version of Max Slevogt's Parrot Man from 1901 (private collection).
-Among her most recent acquisitions were the Expressionist paintings Toledo by Oskar Kokoschka from 1925 (Musée Jenisch, Fondation Oskar Kokoschka, Vevey) and Die Loge by Max Beckmann from 1928 (Staatsgalerie Stuttgart).
+From the German-speaking world, Oppenheim acquired a painting version of Max Slevogt's Parrot Man from 1901 (private collection).
+Among her later acquisitions were the Expressionist paintings Toledo by Oskar Kokoschka from 1925 (Musée Jenisch, Fondation Oskar Kokoschka, Vevey) and Die Loge by Max Beckmann from 1928 (Staatsgalerie Stuttgart).

 Claims for restitution for Nazi era forced sales

 in 2018 the Oppenheim heirs reached a settlement with the Staatliche Museen zu Berlin, resulting in the restitution of eleven objects of which five works were repurchased for the museums.
 These include a putto with panther made of Frankenthal porcelain from 1754 in the Museum of Decorative Arts and a statuette of the Virgin Mary made of spindle tree wood in Passau around 1520 in the Sculpture Collection in the Bode Museum.
 They were located in the Kunstgewerbemuseum (Museum of Decorative Arts) and the Skulpturensammlung (Sculpture Collection) of the Staatliche Museen zu Berlin (National Museums in Berlin).
-The GRASSI Museum für Angewandte Kunst in Leipzig, returned 25 objects to the Oppenheim heirs.
+The GRASSI Museum für Angewandte Kunst in Leipzig (Leipzig Museum of Applied Arts), returned 25 objects to the Oppenheim heirs.

 Object from the Reichenheim-Oppenheim collection are found in numerous museums.
 The Art Institute of Chicago holds a richly decorated silver salt vessel, made in the Netherlands around 1575-1600.
 The Metropolitan Museum of Art in New York City houses a landscape-painted porcelain cup and matching saucer from about 1730-1740 from the workshop of Charles Fromery and a silver reliquary pendant from the Rhineland of the late 14th century.
 A snuff box made of Meissen porcelain is now part of the collection of the Rijksmuseum in Amsterdam, and a lidded tankard with a pouring tube is in the Grassimuseum in Leipzig.

 Research into the loss of the Oppenheim collection during the Nazi era continues.